Dany-Boy55/Addressable-WS2812-LED-controller/README.md

 * Improved the color calculations in the arduino for smoother transitions

 Goals going forward:
-* Add hardware reacitveness; have the LEDs react to CPU or GPU temps, loads, etc
+* Add hardware reacitveness; have the LEDs react to CPU or GPU temps, loads, etc (coming friday april 7th)
-* Add sound reactiveness; make the LEDs a real time audio indicator
+* Add sound reactiveness; make the LEDs a real time audio indicator (no projected date yet)
+* Redesign and simplify UI (no date yet)

 Thanks for checking this project out!
 If you have any ideas for improvements or more features, let me know!